 The loan request should include the following information:

 - The exhibition title and dates, and a description of the institution making the request.

 - The name and affiliation of the curator and/or designer of the exhibition.

-- An administrative fee of $50 will be charged for each original item borrowed.
+- An administrative fee of $150 will be charged for each original item borrowed.
 Loan requests received less than six months before the requested date are subject to additional fees determined by the scope of the request.

-If an exhibition is cancelled after a loan agreement has been signed, the borrower will be responsible for paying any costs incurred for conservation and preparation, as well as a cancellation fee of $25 per item.
+- If an exhibition is cancelled after a loan agreement has been signed, the borrower will be responsible for paying any costs incurred for conservation and preparation, as well as a cancellation fee of $25 per item.

-When an exhibition catalog or pamphlet is published, the borrower will forward two copies to the Library.
+When an exhibition catalog or pamphlet is published, the borrower will provide three copies to the Academy.
 Written permission is necessary when the borrower publishes images from the Academy’s collections.
 Please note that additional permissions from third parties may be required when the borrower publishes images from the Academy’s collections.
-The borrower assumes the responsibility for obtaining all necessary permissions from copyright holders before publishing photographs or facsimiles of any items borrowed from the Library.
+The borrower assumes the responsibility for obtaining all necessary permissions from copyright holders before publishing photographs or facsimiles of any items borrowed from the Academy.

 Loan requests and other queries may be submitted by email to firstname.lastname@example.org